All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Preparing for an appointment

-The pain and disability associated with a torn meniscus prompt many people to seek immediate medical attention.
-Others may make an appointment with their family doctors.
-Depending upon the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).
+The pain and disability associated with a torn meniscus prompt many people to seek emergency care.
+Others make an appointment with their family doctors.
+Depending upon the severity of your injury, you might be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).

 What you can do